 Before committing to a high-interest installment loan, consider whether one of these lower-cost options fits your situation.

 0% intro APR credit card.
-With a score above 670, you can qualify for a card offering zero interest on purchases or balance transfers for 12 to 18 months.
-Pay off the full $4,000 before the promotional period ends, and you've borrowed for free.
-Watch the fine print.
-Many cards charge a balance transfer fee of 3% to 5% upfront ($120 to $200 on $4,000).
-If there's any chance you can't pay the balance in full by the deadline, look for a card with a long 0% window and no deferred interest clause.
-Deferred interest means if you're even one day late, the standard APR gets applied retroactively to the original balance.
+With a score above 670, you can qualify for a card offering zero interest on purchases or balance transfers for 12-18 months.
+Pay off the full balance before the promotional period ends, and you've borrowed for free.
+Watch the fine print: many cards charge a balance transfer fee of 3-5% upfront ($120-$200 on this amount).
+If there's any chance you can't pay the balance in full by the deadline, look for a card with a long 0% window and no deferred interest clause-deferred interest means that if you're even one day late, the standard APR gets applied retroactively to the original balance.

 401(k) loan.
 You borrow from your own retirement balance.
 The interest you pay goes back into your own account, and your credit profile isn't touched.
 The standard limit is 50% of your vested balance or $50,000, whichever is lower.
-The real risk is job stability.
-If you leave your job, voluntarily or not, the outstanding balance typically becomes due within 60 to 90 days.
-Miss that window and the IRS treats it as an early distribution.
-That means a 10% penalty plus ordinary income tax on the full amount.
+The real risk is job stability: If you leave your job, the outstanding balance doesn't have to be repaid within 60 days-thanks to tax law changes, you now have until your tax return deadline (including extensions) to repay.
+After that, it becomes a taxable distribution with a 10% penalty.
 Also, while the money is out of the market, you're losing potential gains.
 Weigh those factors carefully.

 Credit builder loan.
 If you don't need the cash right now but want to strengthen your credit profile before applying for something larger, credit unions offer this product.
-You make monthly payments.
-The funds accumulate in a locked account and get released to you at the end of the term.
-Guaranteed approval, no debt-trap risk, and a measurable credit score improvement within 6 to 12 months.
+You make monthly payments; the funds accumulate in a locked account and get released to you at the end of the term.
+Guaranteed approval, no debt-trap risk, and a measurable credit score improvement within 6-12 months.
 It's not a source of emergency funds, but it builds positive payment history on your reports.

 HELOC (Home Equity Line of Credit).
 Available to homeowners with sufficient equity.
-APR typically runs 6 to 9%, the lowest rate of any option on this list.
-The risk is proportional.
-Your home is the collateral.
+APR typically runs 6-9%, the lowest rate of any option on this list.
+The risk is proportional: your home is the collateral.
 For a $4,000 need, weigh that risk carefully.
 Some lenders charge closing costs or annual fees.
 Get those numbers in writing before you tap your equity.

 How to Pay Off Your Loan Faster

 Switch to biweekly payments.
 Split your monthly payment in half and pay every two weeks.
-There are 52 weeks in a year, which works out to 26 half-payments.
-That's the equivalent of 13 full monthly payments instead of 12.
+There are 52 weeks in a year, which works out to 26 half-payments-the equivalent of 13 full monthly payments instead of 12.
 You make one extra payment per year without feeling it.
-On a 24-month loan, this shaves 1 to 1.5 months off the repayment timeline.
+On a 24-month loan, this shaves 1-1.5 months off the timeline.

 Apply windfalls directly to principal.
-Tax refund, work bonus, any unexpected income.
-Put it toward the loan balance before it gets absorbed into everyday spending.
-Just confirm there's no prepayment penalty in your contract before doing this.
+Tax refund, work bonus, any unexpected income-put it toward the loan balance before it gets absorbed into everyday spending.
+Many lenders allow principal-only payments; confirm there's no prepayment penalty in your contract and specify "apply to principal" when you send the extra amount.
+It changes your amortization schedule in your favor.

 How This Loan Affects Your Credit Profile Long-Term